Interpretive Kiosks along Paul Bunyan Scenic Byway

 CSAH 16, Veterans Memorial Walking Trail (turn onto Pine Cone Road back to trail parking lot) Panel excerpt: "It was a savage fire... but it wasn’t Art’s fault.
 Back in May of ‘58— that would be 1958— forest ranger Art found himself in a pretty precarious position. ...
 He was 100 feet above the ground, swaying back and forth in a bone-buffeting southeasterly, clinging for dear life...”

-CSAH 16, Gateway Gazebo - two interpretive stories (on north end of AmericInn property, gazebo is located on the south side of CSAH 16 at the junction with HWY 371) Panels' excerpts: "Well hello there, Shorty.
+CSAH 16, Gateway Gazebo - with two interpretive stories the Scenic Byway Information Gazebo is located on the north side of CSAH 16 at the junction with HWY 371 (located on lawn boulevard at the south end of parking lot at the A-Pine Restaurant).
+Panels' excerpts: "Well hello there, Shorty.
 Nice of you to stop by.
 Hope you’re havin’ a good time up here in my old stompin’ grounds. ...”
 "Just passin’ through?
 Well believe me, you’re not the first.
 Not even close.
 Ever since the glaciers receded, thousands of years ago, this very spot has welcomed travelers to come explore this land. ..."

 CSAH 11, Where the Scenic Byway Meets the Trail - Pequot Lakes Chamber of Commerce (upright kiosk located east side of the Paul Bunyan State Trail just south of the Chamber bldg) Panel excerpt: "You picked a pretty good place to stop.
 Today, this is where the Paul Bunyan Trail meets the Paul Bunyan Scenic Byway.
 But it’s been a popular spot for a long time.
 Since way before Babe and I even got here, this has been a crossroads for travelers. ...”